 The Coral Archipelago is partly based on Victorian Britain.

 In the Modern Era chapter of Shards of the Exalted Dream, pretty much all the modernized nations are clear knockoffs and/or amalgamations of real-world countries (i.e., Meruvia = USA/Commonwealth of Nations, Union of Eastern States = USSR/EU, and so forth).

 Fantasy Gun Control: There are guns that shoot fireballs, but not regular guns that shoot bullets.
-In light of all of the magitek and just plain ol' technology, it's rather conspicuous.
-(Word Of God is that the devs want to avoid pointless, endless fan arguments about why gun availability should/shouldn't immediately let whoever has them take over Creation.)
-But with the addition of prayer pieces in Glories of the Most High, it is possible to shoot bullets.
+In light of all of the magitek and just plain ol' technology (at least in 2nd Edition), it was rather conspicuous.
+(Word of God is that the devs want to avoid pointless, endless fan arguments about why gun availability should/shouldn't immediately let whoever has them take over Creation.)
+But with the addition of prayer pieces in 2nd Edition Glories of the Most High, it is possible to shoot bullets.
 They are made of gold.
 And propelled by the power of tiny, tiny shrines along the barrel in place of rifling, containing tiny, tiny gods.

 Fantasy Kitchen Sink: Creation is probably the ultimate fantasy kitchen sink.
-Highly-advanced technology, powerful sorcery, more empires and kingdoms of various stripes than can be counted, gods of everything, a magical martial arts style based around duel-wielding fire-spewing pistols, dinosaurs that pee heroin (don't ask) or life extension drugs, and of course, assorted gods of everything.
+Highly-advanced technology (at least in 2nd Edition), powerful sorcery, more empires and kingdoms of various stripes than can be counted, gods of everything, a magical martial arts style based around duel-wielding fire-spewing pistols, dinosaurs that pee heroin (don't ask) or life extension drugs, and of course, assorted gods of everything.

 Fatal Flaw: This is a major part of the setting and the game mechanics; due to a Great Curse placed on them when they beat the Primordials, every Exalt is required to have one.